S3-EU 2 : 1° CYCLE LICENCE

 Evaluation method

-Jury day on September 19.
-Students will be evaluated on the readability and coherence of their proposal, the quality of the operating mode and the richness of the production that matches the content and the form
+Jury meeting on September 24.
+Students will be assessed on the legibility and coherence of their approach, the quality of their modus operandi and the richness of their production, which balances form and content.

 Work required